Can you get a mortgage for 5 or 6 times your salary?

 Keep in mind that as your loved one will be agreeing to be a guarantor on the mortgage, if you’re ever unable to make the repayments they’ll have to step in and help.

-Dynamic Ownership lets you buy a property with up to five others and track your individual contributions through a home agreement.
+Tenants in common lets up to four people purchase a property together.
 This is a great alternative to renting, where you and your friends or siblings can pool your resources together to afford a property as a collective.
 Together, you can boost your buying budget and buy a home you really love, rather than the first one you could afford as an individual applicant.

 Learn more: Can a group of friends or siblings buy a house together?